What are Social Media Management Tools?

 You can find tools with strong social media marketing features here.

-Companies with comprehensive social media programs will want to measure and optimize their social activities.
+Companies with comprehensive social media programs will want to measure and optimize the performance of their social activities.

 Features related to social media analytics include:

-Ability to analyze the effectiveness of paid and organic social efforts
+Ability to track paid and organic social efforts

 Ability to measure ROI